ConnectedPlacesCatapult/TomboloVisualisationSuite/README.md

 # MailDev SMTP Server running at 0.0.0.0:1025
 ```

-Email sent to the server can be accessing using the url `http://0.0.0.0:1080` in a browser.
+Email sent to the server can be accessed using the url `http://localhost:1080` in a browser.
 Any email
 address or domain can be used with the maildev SMTP server and does not have to be pre-configured.

-The CDE is pre-configured to connect to the SMTP server on port 1080 and, therefore, does not need any configuration
+The CDE is pre-configured to connect to the SMTP server on port 1025.
-out of the box.
 If you wish to use a different SMTP server then please refer to the configuration section below.

 ### Running the CDE backend server and front end UI